AryanPatel930/webpage-assessment/README.md

 - The HuggingFace free tier may have a **20–30 second cold start** delay on first use if the model is not already loaded.
 The app handles this with a specific error message prompting the user to retry.
 - Conversation history is kept in React state (in-memory).
 It resets on page refresh or when the Clear button is clicked.
 - The last 6 messages are included as context in each API request to stay within token limits.
+- While a response is streaming, you can press **Stop** to cancel.
+If any partial text has already streamed, it will be committed to the chat as the assistant’s message.